-When your knee, shoulder or hip pain is unbearable and physical therapy and medicines are no longer helping, not all is lost.
+If you are experiencing unbearable knee, shoulder or hip pain and physical therapy and medicines are no longer helping, not all is lost.
 There are options to help!

 More than 1 million joint replacements are performed in the United States each year.
 Whether its full or partial replacement, the surgical procedure involves removing a damaged joint and inserting a prosthetic one.